You can control Sunday Keys from your smartphone or tablet via the $5 app TouchOSC that turns your smart device into a wireless midi controller.

 Remember, if you need more help getting TouchOSC set up, the best place to start is the TouchOSC User Manual.
 The company that made the TouchOSC app also has fantastic customer support so you can contact them directly for service if you can’t sort out any connectivity issues by reading the user manual.

-Be sure to check out all the video tutorials over on the Sunday Keys Resource Page!
+Be sure to check out all the video tutorials over on the Sunday Keys Resource Article!